pydoit/doit/doc/tutorial.rst

 forget
   clear successful run status from DB

-template
+dodo-sample
   create a dodo.py template file

 * 'run' is the default command, so if you don't specify any command 'run' will be used.

-* Commands that take a dodo file as a parameter will use the file named ``dodo.py`` on the current folder as default. to specify another file containg task. use the file parameter ``-f``.
+* Commands that take a dodo file as a parameter will use the file named ``dodo.py`` on the current folder as default. to specify another file containing task. use the file parameter ``-f``.

 * ``doit`` creates a file ``.doit.db`` where information of previous runs are saved.

+* by default all tasks are executed on "run".
+You can add a module variable `DEFAULT_TASKS` to change this.
+This must be a list of string with task names.